There are a number of ways of remembering the person who has died after the funeral.

 A gathering after the funeral

-After the funeral ceremony people often gather together to have something to eat and drink and to talk.
+This can include food, drink and, of course, talking.
 We find that if the funeral has put the person who has died centre stage, with a good eulogy, a personal ceremony, and there are boards of pictures and memorabilia for everyone to look at, then the focus of discussion remains on the person, stories and anecdotes are shared.
 This part of the funeral process is about reintegrating with the world within a period of deep mourning, and may be the first time that those present feel their new position in the family, as a widow, the new elder, a person without parents.

 A memorial ceremony

-Some families wish to have a private funeral ceremony or a direct cremation (when no one attends) followed by a memorial for everyone to attend, sometimes soon after, sometimes after a longer time has elapsed.
+Some families wish to have a private ceremony with a memorial for everyone to attend, sometimes soon after, sometimes after a longer time has elapsed.

 It is still a good idea to have something present to represent the person, perhaps a table of photographs and objects, and also to have a time when, as with the Committal at a funeral, everyone has a chance to say their final farewell and gain some sense of closure.